-As a manufacturing business, you know how vital quality standards are to helping you stand out in the market place.
+As a manufacturing business, you know how vital QMS's are to helping you stand out in the market place.
 From British Retail Consortium (BRC) to Safe and Local Supplier Approval (SALSA ), if you want to access high-end supply chains your business needs to meet these standards.
 With over one million businesses in 170 countries certified, ISO 9001 is arguably the most recognisable of all standards, which is why it is vital if you want to compete.

 What is ISO 9001 and why is it important?